nihirash/cv/README.md

 Looking for work as Backend Engineer(or T-shaped software engineer, I have experience with React on Scala.JS and JavaScript).

-I prefeer functional programming and programming languages with functional paradigm(Scala, Clojure).
+I prefer functional programming and programming languages with functional paradigm(Scala, Clojure).

 # Education